Why is Time to First Byte (TTFB) Important?

 What is Time to First Byte?

 When a user visits your website, their browser makes a request to your server for the page and its content so that it can then display it to the visitor.
-This is all very much 'Web Development 101', and while it might seem simple, plenty of developers and website owners overlook how important the actual server and infrastructure their application sits upon is when it comes to speed.
+This is all very much 'Web Development 101', and whilst it might seem simple, plenty of developers and website owners overlook how important the actual server and infrastructure their application sits upon is when it comes to speed.

 Time To First Byte plays an especially big role in websites that run on CMS', or display dynamic content via backend and database queries.
 This is because before your server can even send the first byte, it has to make all the necessary checks (for things like authentication) and queries and run all of the logic to fetch and assemble the content from your database (or databases).
 Obviously, this takes time time that delays that the first byte being delivered.